30-Minute Orecchiette with Sausage & Spinach

 Orecchiette with Sausage and Spinach. - harvestandnourish.com

-On tonight’s menu, this Orecchiette with Sausage and Spinach is a cozy, comforting dish that will warm you and make your whole house smell amazing.
+On tonight’s menu, this 30-Minute Orecchiette with Sausage & Spinach is a cozy, comforting dish that will warm you and make your whole house smell amazing.

 Spring isn’t officially here yet, but it’s definitely in the air.
 I’m finding myself moving away from heavier, stick-to-your-ribs comfort food in favour of things that are a little bit fresher and lighter.
 This recipe feels like a really nice balance between the two.
 It’s richly flavoured yet light and completely doable, but also a little bit fancy.